codeparkhouston/hs-lesson-01/lesson-04/README.md

 1. Code `getScrabblePointsOfLetter` together
-    * Encourage looking up together how to make a letter uppercased
+    * Look up together how to make a letter uppercased
     * Explain what `return` does
 1. Psuedo-code `calculateScrabblePoints` together
     * Challenge student to code it